combattingbias/combattingbias.huygens.knaw.nl/docs/bias/lifecycle/collection.md

     - If you have learned something about your datasource that was not previously documented, be sure to make note of it such that you can convey it to future users of the dataset.

 - Reflect on how your sources impact the (research) questions you ask.
+    - And vice versa: what questions can you ask with the available sources?

 - Critically assess your collection practices, in order to identify gaps and oversights.